IanFinlayson/exploring-cs/chapter04.md

 ```

 This program has three variables, which are all strings.
 The first
-contains the input the user gave for the first name (\"Anne\" in this
+contains the input the user gave for the first name ("Anne" in this
-example), the second contains the last name (\"Smith\"), and the third
+example), the second contains the last name ("Smith"), and the third
-is created by joining the two names (\"AnneSmith\"), which is then
+is created by joining the two names ("AnneSmith"), which is then
 printed out.

 We can add as many strings together as we want.
 For example, we can make